Blockstream/satellite-api/README.md

 ### GET /subscribe/:channels

-Subscribe to one or more [server-side events](https://en.wikipedia.org/wiki/Server-sent_events) channels.
+Subscribe to one or more [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) channels.
 The `channels` parameter is a comma-separated list of event channels.
 Currently, only one channel is available: `transmissions`, to which an event is pushed each time a message transmission begins and ends.
 Event data includes a JSON representation of the order, including its current status.

 ```bash
 curl $SATELLITE_API/subscribe/:channels